kormax/apple-home-key-reader/README.md

   * `remove_device_credential`;
   * `get_nfc_access_control_point` - no idea what it should do;
   * Test and verify validity of other methods;
+* Optimize cryptography to enable slower devices to be used;
 * Re-write NFC stack to improve device support.

 In any case, feel free to create an issue to discuss potential improvements before starting any work (apart from fixing typos).